-Some believe that tradition of taking down Christmas decorations at Epiphany actually comes from the older festival of Candlemas.
+Some believe that tradition of taking down Christmas decorations at Epiphany actually refers to the festival of Candlemas.
 Celebrated on 2 February, the festival celebrates the presentation of Jesus at the Temple.
 In some Christian traditions, that’s when Christmas decorations come down.

 2 February is also known as Imbolc in some pagan traditions.
-And it was also the fertility festival Lupercalia for the ancient Romans.
+And some believe it was also the fertility festival Lupercalia for the ancient Romans.

 The festivities revolved around the Lord of Misrule, and it was a time of turning the world upside down.
 During the Twelfth Night festival, a bean was hidden in a cake.
 Whoever got the slice containing the bean got to rule the feast – even if they were a peasant.